Downlink/test/Readme.md

 ```
 Create one the file below as client.js within your client project directory.

-There are two ways we can access the data from the remote device from a client application.
+There are two ways clients can access the data from the remote device.

-The first is to create a local device object with access to remote device 100.
+1. Create a local device object with access to the remote device.
 This method is convenient if we need only to access one remote device server.
-We only need to provide once the client id of the device server we want to access.
+You provide only once the device id of the device server you want to access.
 ```js
 const m2m = require('m2m');